ericksonaspa/Highly-Available-and-Scalable-Web-Application/README.md

 - Create a VPC
 - Launch a web server instance
-- Deploy auto scaling web service
+- Deploy auto-scaling web service
 - Check web service and test

 ## CREATE A VPC